Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-communication.md

       the chosen function(s).

 - **Data Analysis**:
-  - Given a data set of textual and numerical values, the learner will implement and use:
+  - Given a data set of textual, numerical, categorical, and binary values, the learner will implement and use:
     - An appropriate statistical technique as a Python function to summarize and analyze the data.
     - An appropriate visualization technique as a Python function that can